Become AID mentor!

 There are two types of mentors:

-- BSc mentors: a BSc-group consists of both Dutch and international bachelor students, who will start their bachelor in September.
+- BSc mentors: a BSc-group consists of Dutch and international bachelor students, and exchange students, who will start their first courses in September.
 It is your job to give these students a warm welcome in Wageningen, and to make their start in Wageningen as easy and nice as possible.

 Responsibilities of being a mentor